jindrichmynarz/dissertation/parts/geocoding.md

 Geocoding is the process of linking postal addresses to geographic locations.
 The locations are represented as coordinates corresponding to a place on the Earth's surface.
 Geocoding can be considered a case of instance matching ([Christen, 2012, section 9.1](#Christen2012)) that matches addresses from a dataset to reference addresses equipped with geo-coordinates.
-We geocoded business entities in the Czech public procurement register, the Public Register (PR), and the Trade Licensing Register (TLR).
+We geocoded postal addresses of business entities in the Czech public procurement register, the Public Register (PR), and the Trade Licensing Register (TLR).
 In case of the PR we geocoded only the addresses that were missing links to the Czech address dataset.
 Unlinked addresses in the PR amounted for 12.42 % of all its addresses.
 No addresses in the TLR were linked.